KayT256/simple-blog-page/README.md

 # Simple Blog website

-A simple personal blog website
+A simple personal blog website (This website will be continuously updating)

 Visit the page: [Blog Page](https://kayt256.github.io/simple-blog-page/)